rafalp/Misago/dev-docs/plugins/hooks/create-group-hook.md

 ## Example

-The code below implements a custom filter function that stores an ID of user who created the group, if its available
+The code below implements a custom filter function that stores an ID of user who created the group, if its available:

 ```python
 from django.http import HttpRequest